How Long Does It Take To Learn Spanish With Duolingo?

 Comprehensive guide about learning Spanish with Duolingo, including how long it takes, and what to expect

 Thinking about learning Spanish with Duolingo?
-Lots of folks choose the Duolingo app for a fun and flexible way to pick up the language.
+Some folks choose the Duolingo app for a fun way to pick up the language.
 It’s all gamified and the lessons are in bite-sized chunks, so you can complete lessons whenever.
 But, how long does it really take to become fluent in Spanish?
 Well, that depends on how much you’ve dabbled in languages before, how often you practice, and how you like to learn.

 Duolingo primarily teaches Mexican/Latin American Spanish.
 However, they keep their content pretty universal, so you’ll also pick up words and grammar that work in most Spanish-speaking places.